Update: January 2022

 Canberra’s Centenary Trail is iconic, and I can highly recommend it as a cycling route.
-I have done it in a long day, and if you are not up to the full ~145km loop the northern or southern halves are great options.
+I have done it in a long day, and if you are not up to the full ~145km loop the northern or southern halves are great options (for the south, see Southern Canberra ridges via Murrumbidgee).
 There are, however, some things that don’t quite make it an epic gravel cycling trail:

 - There are some parts of the trail, particularly between Hall and Mulligans Flat, but also the Murrumbidgee corridor, that are single track.
 Whilst perfect for a MTB these aren’t highly suitable to gravel bikes.
 I won’t say you can’t do it on a gravel bike, but I wouldn’t.

 - There are some long stretches on sealed shared paths – I’m thinking in particular between Greenway and Fadden, and between Black Mountain and Hall.

 - Some of the real highlights of the trail (in particular mountain summits) are walking trails only.

 Having said that, there are some great parts of the trail that I use a lot – they weave through many of Canberra’s Nature Parks, and a lot of the trail is solid track – fire trail quality and mostly well maintained.
 So, I present CyclingGravel’s alternative: the Epic Canberra Gravel Trail.
 Starting and finishing at Parliament House, the loop combines some of the best in-city gravel cycling that Canberra has to offer.
 Unfortunately, there are some sealed bits.
 Sorry about that.
 But hopefully you’ll agree that 77% gravel over 75km in the middle of our nation’s capital is hard to beat.

 How to make this a day out